 Ok, assuming you have bought an insurance and are in Britain and have now lost your passport, either theft or negligence (yes, a friend was careless enough to keep his passport in a open bag for his son to pour water inside and making it useless), the first thing to do is report it to police (in case of loss).

 Find out where the nearest constabulary (police station) is, and go there in person.

-The police would typically give you some kind of acknowledgement that they have received your lost passport complaint.
+The police would typically give you some kind of acknowledgment that they have received your lost passport complaint.

 Approach your Embassy:

-Depending on what your nationality is, you need to approach your Embassy for a replacement passport or a travel document that will allow you to leave England and your contry to admit you!
+Depending on what your nationality is, you need to approach your Embassy for a replacement passport or a travel document that will allow you to leave England and your country to admit you!

-I think not all consulates / embassies will be able to provide this service, but you can off course call them and ask before going there.
-Ask what documents you need to carry with you - typically the passport accepted photos, fees, may be copies of your lost passport etc. Hopefully you would have either stored your passport photos or carried photocopy of passport.
+I think not all consulates/embassies will be able to provide this service, but you can, of course, call them and ask before going there.
+Ask what documents you need to carry with you – typically the passport accepted photos, fees, may be copies of your lost passport etc. Hopefully, you would have either stored your passport photos or carried photocopy of passport.